oswaldobapvicjr/jep-data-extension/README.md

 <tr>
 <td>rpad/rightPad</td>
-<td>Right-pads a given string to the given size with white-spaces or custom string.
+<td>Right-pads a string to a given size.
 </td>
 </tr>